Editorial Style Guide | Abbreviation

 The following are not abbreviated: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Utah, and Texas.

-Exception: Use Postal Service abbreviations in outgoing mailing addresses or standard mail (third-class) return addresses.
+Exception: Use Postal Service abbreviations in outgoing mail or standard mail (third-class) return addresses.
 Postal Service abbreviations can be found at www.usps.com.

 Spell out avenue, street, circle, drive, etc.

 - Lincoln Hall is located at 1620 SW Park Avenue.

 Do not use :00, except in invitations.
 Use a.m. and p.m. (note periods and lowercase).

 We expect Jean to arrive at 1 p.m.

 Do not use hyphens in text to express inclusive times:

 - Wrong: The store is open 8 a.m.-5 p.m.